Olde Hansa: A Medieval Dining Experience in Tallinn, Estonia

 If you come to Olde Hansa, I recommend you try the Monk’s Bride, which is the house schnapps.
 The drink is very sweet, almost like a syrup, and it will warm you up with the first sip.
 Tale has it that this drink was invented by the monks who needed something to keep them warm during the long winters, and since they had neither wives (nor blankets?), this sweet alcoholic beverage was born.

-Sam drinking Monk's Bride and root beer in Old Hansa
+Nomadic Samuel drinking Monk's Bride and root beer in unique mugs in Old Hansa

-Sam drinking Monk’s Bride and root beer in Old Hansa
+Nomadic Samuel drinking Monk’s Bride and root beer in unique mugs in Old Hansa

 A few other beverages that I thought sounded equally as delicious include: light cinnamon beer, Hansa claret (spiced wine), and healing drops with pepper.
 With some of the drinks (like the last one) it’s kind of hard to decipher exactly what it is you are getting, but how can you resist trying something with ‘healing drops’ in its name.

-My giant mug of root beer at Olde Hansa in Tallinn.
+That Backpacker Audrey Bergner holding a giant mug of root beer at Olde Hansa in Tallinn

-My giant mug of root beer at Olde Hansa in Tallinn.
+That Backpacker Audrey Bergner holding a giant mug of root beer at Olde Hansa in Tallinn

 Main Course